tripix-nl/bernar.do/posts/install-home-assistant-from-a-live-usb-stick.md

 # To the rescue

 Today I decided to try again, maybe a new version of something would have fixed it.
-But allas, the same issue as before, no progress!
+But allas, the same issue as before, no progress...

+Defeated and ready to throw in the towel I right clicked the HASS image which said something like 'open in disk image writer', which I did.
+Now I could again click the mSATA drive and after confirming it was simply flashing the HASS image to the new drive.
+No crashes, it just worked and it although it did not boot from it right away it did show up in the UEFI/BIOS.
+A [note in the HASS instal docs](https://www.home-assistant.io/installation/generic-x86-64#start-up-your-generic-x86-64) proved to be the solution and it just simply worked!

+To summarize:

+- Create an Ubuntu live boot USB-stick: https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started;
+- Configure the UEFI/BIOS: https://www.home-assistant.io/installation/generic-x86-64#configure-the-bios-on-your-x86-64-hardware;
+- Boot from the Ubuntu USB-stick (in UEFI-mode) and select 'Try Ubuntu';
+- Open Firefox and download the latest release: https://www.home-assistant.io/installation/generic-x86-64#write-the-image-to-your-boot-medium or https://github.com/home-assistant/operating-system/releases/download/9.5/haos_generic-x86-64-9.5.img.xz;
+- Right click the image and follow the steps to write it to drive;
+- Run `efibootmgr --create --disk /dev/sda --part 1 --label "HAOS" --loader '\EFI\BOOT\bootx64.efi'` or check the note under https://www.home-assistant.io/installation/generic-x86-64#start-up-your-generic-x86-64;
+- Restart/reboot, remove Ubuntu USB-stick and Home Assistant should start!

+Anything I missed?
+Hit me up on Twitter: https://twitter.com/bernardohulsman